Trump condemns but refuses to apologise for racist video posted to his account

 Reuters

-A White House official, speaking anonymously, said a staffer had "erroneously made the post" and that it was removed.
+A White House official, speaking on condition of anonymity, said a staff member had “erroneously made the post” and that it was later removed.
+The deletion came hours after White House spokeswoman Karoline Leavitt dismissed the backlash as “fake outrage”.

-"Praying it was fake because it’s the most racist thing I’ve seen out of this White House," Scott said on X.
+The post drew immediate criticism from across the political spectrum.
+Republican Senator Tim Scott, the Senate’s only Black Republican, wrote on X: “Praying it was fake because it’s the most racist thing I’ve seen out of this White House.”

-Republican representative Mike Lawler also said Trump should delete the post and apologise.
+Republican Representative Mike Lawler also said Trump should delete the post and apologise.

-The clip included music from the stage production.
 A spokesperson for the Obamas declined to comment.

 Trump has previously shared posts criticised as racist, including false claims about Obama’s birthplace and comments about Somalis and developing nations.